Variability of effects related to pandemic events

 Leonardo has also set up a dedicated central organisational unit to guide and supervise offset activities.

-Critical raw materials are of great importance for industrial applications, especially for high-tech applications and, in particular, for components (sensors, actuators, highly miniaturised microprocessors).
-In some cases, critical raw materials are a decisive enabler for both the initiatives underpinning the European Green Deal and the technologies of certain production sectors.
+Critical raw materials, including rare earths, are a decisive enabler for both the technologies of certain production sectors and the initiatives behind the European Green Deal.
 Most of the critical raw materials relevant to the Aerospace and Defence sector are not directly available in Europe, but rather in other mainly non-NATO/EU countries.
 Availability and production of materials are sometimes concentrated in a single country, which may therefore be in a position to sway the balance between global supply and demand, with impacts on market prices and/or availability of goods, in particular in scenarios marked by critical geopolitical issues, the deterioration of institutional and commercial relations between sovereign states or the occurrence of war conflicts.

 Leonardo, in addition to monitoring the prospective requirements of its supplies, takes part in international working groups, such as those at European and NATO level, which reconcile the interests of both States (supporting the definition of recommendations for member States) and the companies and supply chains involved, in order to encourage the identification of common strategies for mitigating risks.
 Leonardo also engages in activities having the purpose of enhancing the efficiency of the use of resources (for example fostering circularity mechanisms) as soon as the product technological research and sustainable design phases start.

-The recoverability of amounts recognised in intangible assets (including goodwill and development costs) is linked to the implementation of future plans and the business plans for the relevant products.
+The recoverability of amounts recognised in intangible assets (including goodwill and development costs) is linked to the implementation of future plans and the business plans for the relevant products that, especially in case of long-term developments, may see the needs of customers and the competitive environment change, given the speed of technological innovation.

 The Group implements a policy of monitoring and limiting amounts capitalised under intangible assets, with specific regard to development costs, and carries out ongoing monitoring of performance under scheduled plans, taking any necessary corrective action in the event of unfavourable trends.
 These updates are reflected in impairment tests.

 The debt level, beside impacting the profitability as an effect of the related borrowing costs, could affect the Group’s strategy, limiting its operational flexibility.
+Continued or new monetary tightening by central banks could make new financing and current floating-rate debt more expensive.
 Potential future liquidity crises could also restrict the Group’s ability to repay its debts.

-All Group bond issues are given a medium-term financial credit rating by the international agencies Moody’s Investors Service, Standard and Poor’s and Fitch Ratings.
-A possible downgrade in the Group’s credit rating could severely limit its access to funding sources, as well as increase its borrowing costs for existing and future loans, which would have a negative impact on the business prospects, performance and financial results.
-Prospectively, eligibility and sustainability performance will also become increasingly important in determining creditworthiness.
+All Group bond issues are given a medium-term financial credit rating by the international agencies.
+A possible downgrade in the Group’s credit rating, also as a consequence of the changed country of origin rating, could severely limit its access to funding sources, as well as increase its borrowing costs for loans, which would have a negative impact on the business prospects, performance and financial results.
+Prospectively, sustainability eligibility and performance will also become increasingly important in determining creditworthiness.

 The Group reports a significant portion of revenues and costs in currencies other than euro (mainly in dollars and pounds).
 Accordingly, any negative changes in the reference exchange rate might have negative effects (transaction risk).